 Public Domain

-Continuing on with our lists of the greatest guitar solos from the legends who have shaped the very landscape of rock and roll comes a man who embodied the corporeality of a multi-dimensional musician; we are, of course, turning our attention towards Duane Allman.
-You all may know him as the younger brother of Greg Allman, but you most definitely know of him as being one of the central pieces of a pretty important rock group, the Allman Brothers Band.
-He was too ahead of his time, and he punctuated that attitude with a lifestyle that just couldn’t keep up with him; he would die tragically in a motorcycle accident at the age of twenty-four.
-But that untimely demise didn’t stop Skydog from leaving behind a volume of work that would still be remembered more than forty years.
+Continuing with our lists of the greatest guitar solos from the legends who have shaped the landscape of rock and roll comes a man who embodied the corporeality of a multi-dimensional musician; we are turning our attention towards Duane Allman.
+You all may know him as the older brother of Greg Allman, but you most definitely know of him as being one of the central pieces of a pretty important rock group, the Allman Brothers Band.
+He was too ahead of his time, and he punctuated that attitude with a lifestyle that couldn’t keep up with him; he would die tragically in a motorcycle accident at the age of twenty-four.
+But that untimely demise didn’t stop Skydog from leaving behind a volume of work that would still be remembered for over fifty years.

-And you all were probably anticipating this truism, but it has to be noted quite emphatically and without warning: Duane Allman is one of the greatest and most monumentally amazing guitarists to ever grace our universe; no, he seriously is.
-This is not just fanatical praise……this is a resolute fact.
-In fact, one could make the contentious argument that he’s also the greatest bottleneck slide guitar player of all time, too.
+You all were probably anticipating this truism, but it has to be noted quite emphatically and without warning: Duane Allman is one of the greatest and most monumentally notable guitarists ever to grace our universe.
+One could make the contentious argument that he’s also the greatest bottleneck slide guitar player of all time.

-The way he made the guitar sound almost identical to the human voice when he moved that bottle up and down the fret was like witnessing another personification of Jimi Hendrix; the way in which the guitar was like an anatomical extension to his heart and soul.
+He made the guitar sound almost identical to the human voice when he moved that bottle up and down the fret.
+It was like witnessing another personification of Jimi Hendrix; the guitar was like an anatomical extension of his heart and soul.
 Going even further than that, Duane Allman’s influence, skill, diversity, and lasting magnitude even rivals that of Hendrix; quite an opinion, I know, but one that holds great merit.
 Anyway, let’s jump straight into our list dedicated to one of the coolest cats of the classic rock persuasion.
 Here’s to the man, the myth, and the legend: the one they proclaimed “Skydog.”

 In 1969, Duane and Greg took the blues and R&B roots that they acquired through their previous band, Allman Joy (Later renamed Hour Glass), and they decided to recruit guitarist Dickey Betts, bassist Berry Oakley, and drummers Butch Trucks (Derek Trucks’ uncle) and Jai Johanny Johanson; they would become the Allman Brothers Band.

-If you’ve been following our guitar solo lists, you’ll probably recall our Eric Clapton list in which we singled out the Derek and the Dominoes record, Layla & Other Assorted Love Songs; this was the album Duane Allman contributed to.
-On this particular record, Duane took time off from his usual amalgamation of blues, jazz, country, and rhythm & blues, and instead graced the foundation with not only his bottleneck blues, but also his richly detailed soloing.
+If you’ve been following our guitar solo lists, you’ll probably recall our Eric Clapton list in which we singled out the Derek and the Dominos record, Layla & Other Assorted Love Songs.
+This was the album Duane Allman contributed to.
+Duane took time off from his usual amalgamation of blues, jazz, country, and rhythm & blues on this particular record.
+Instead, he graced the foundation with not only his bottleneck blues but also his richly detailed soloing.

-First appearing on the 1970 record, Idlewild South, this banging number was performed live during the greatest show of their career: their Fillmore East gig.
+First appearing on the 1970 record Idlewild South, this banging number was performed live during the most incredible show of their career: their Fillmore East gig.
 Duane’s slide work here is at its meanest.
-He doesn’t do a great deal of technicality; instead he mercilessly beats these two guitar solos on stage with impunity.
+He doesn’t do much technicality but mercilessly beats these two guitar solos on stage with impunity.

-It’s quite a vocal guitar solo, in that Duane moves the bottle slide swimmingly beyond the 23rd fret of the guitar, creating these notes one would have a hard time finding without the help of a slide; the way he treats the guitar solo as if it’s an actual person belting along to the song’s main riff is what made Duane the treasure that he was.
+It’s quite a vocal guitar solo in that Duane moves the bottle slide swimmingly beyond the 23rd fret of the guitar, creating notes one would have a hard time finding without the help of a slide.
+The way he treats the guitar solo as if it’s an actual person belting along to the song’s main riff is what made Duane the treasure that he was.

 You’ll be seeing a lot of songs from the Fillmore East show.
-This one, which goes on for about fifteen minutes, houses quite a bit of Duane’s best moments.
+This one lasts fifteen minutes and houses many of Duane’s best moments.
 First are his slide guitar solos.
-The one that comes in at two minute is some of the most violent euphony he’s ever created.
+The one that comes in at two minutes is some of the most violent euphony he’s ever created.
 The second one lashes out at about 6:45 minutes.

 At seven minutes, everybody pulls the plug.
 Everything’s silent.
-Then Duane begins bellowing out these delicious blues scales drenched in the power and animosity of Hendrix, but the proficiency of Eric Clapton.
-This gigantic solo goes on for roughly eight minutes, and man is it incredible.
+Then Duane begins bellowing out these delicious blues scales drenched in Hendrix’s power and Eric Clapton’s proficiency.
+This gigantic solo lasts roughly eight minutes; man, it is incredible.

 Greg had given Duane the Taj Mahal record containing his version for his birthday; he also received a bottle of Coricidin pills because he was sick with a cold.
 So Duane put on the record, removed the pills from the bottle, used it as a slide, started playing along to it, and the rest was history.

-Here’s another fantastic Derek and the Dominoes recording that beams the spotlight down on Duane; that’s not taking away from the fact that Eric Clapton is also great here, but it’s just that this list is about Duane.
-Anyway, he shares three guitar solos on this track; a brief one during the intro, a second during the middle break, and a final one to close the song out.
-All three are quintessential Duane, with his melodic minor runs terrorizing the lovelorn landscape of the tune’s overall message, but it’s that final guitar solo that really brings everything to a perfect denouement; especially that bonny lick during the last thirty seconds.
+Here’s another fantastic Derek and the Dominos recording that beams the spotlight down on Duane; that’s not taking away from the fact that Eric Clapton is also great here, but it’s just that this list is about Duane.
+Anyway, he shares three guitar solos on this track: a brief one during the intro, a second during the middle break, and a final one to close the song out.
+All three are quintessential Duane, with his melodic minor runs terrorizing the lovelorn landscape of the tune’s overall message.
+However, that final guitar solo makes everything perfect, especially that bonny lick during the last thirty seconds.

-Here’s an excellent example of the Allman Brothers Bands’ influential jam credentials.
-This Eat a Peach cut, which was recorded during their historic Fillmore East show, goes on for a good forty minutes; that’s right: they jammed on a single song for forty minutes.
+Here is an excellent example of the Allman Brothers Bands’ influential jam credentials.
+This Eat a Peach cut, recorded during their historic Fillmore East show, goes on for a good forty minutes; that’s right: they jammed on a single song for forty minutes.
 Everybody’s in full swing here; each member pours out every ounce of their musical extempore with absolute care and precision.
-But for now, we’ll just single out Duane who’s the true star.
+But for now, we’ll single out Duane, the true star.

-First, he unleashes a solo at the 2:42 mark; this one’s a real tasty treat for the ears.
-With his “light, but not too light” tone, he takes you through an odyssey of welcoming melodies, Phrygian dominant phrases, and a boisterous tirade of blues accents that literally sounds like one of those 50’s-60’s R&B singers.
+First, he unleashes a solo at the 2:42 mark; this one’s a delicious treat for the ears.
+With his “light, but not too light” tone, he takes you through an odyssey of welcoming melodies, Phrygian dominant phrases, and a boisterous tirade of blues accents that sound like one of those ’50s-’60s R&B singers.

-Finally, he comes back twenty-three minutes in with the best bottleneck slide playing of his life.
-Every voicing, vibrato, change in direction on the fret board, and understanding of rhythm and timing, showed that Duane could turn something as primitive as blues slide into a Picasso painting.
+Finally, he returns twenty-three minutes in with the best bottleneck slide playing of his life.
+Every voicing, vibrato, change in direction on the fretboard, and understanding of rhythm and timing showed that Duane could turn something as primitive as blues slide into a Picasso painting.

-Now here’s a performance everyone was anticipating; it simply has to be recognized for not only being one of the greatest songs of classic rock, but also the paragon of Duane’s legacy.
-The album version from their debut record is amazing, but it’s their Fillmore East jam that deserves every accolade.
-He doesn’t play slide guitar here; he instead fires away with the heaviest blues rock to ever grace the stage; seriously, the people in that audience were completely unaware that they would be witnessing the top five greatest live album of all time.
+Now, here’s a performance everyone anticipated; it simply has to be recognized as one of the greatest songs of classic rock and the pinnacle of Duane’s legacy.
+The album version from their debut record is impressive, but their Fillmore East jam deserves every accolade.
+He doesn’t play slide guitar here; he instead fires away with the heaviest blues rock to ever grace the stage; seriously, the people in that audience were completely unaware that they would be witnessing the top five most excellent live albums of all time.

 I keep reading these lists of Duane Allman’s best guitar solos.
 How is his play on Boz Scagg’s “Loan me a dime” nMot on any of them?